Last Updated on October 10, 2023 by Editorial Team

 - Ask them to stand on one side of the playground randomly, and on the other, you can make slots that kids are supposed to occupy after running from the starting point.

 This activity offers a playful way of engaging kids in learning number sequencing.
-You can further increase the challenge by asking them who will go first, and who will be following next and so on.
+You can further increase the challenge by asking them who will go first, who will be following next, and so on.

 2. Printable worksheets

 While the activities mentioned above are suitable for preschoolers, printable worksheets offer an interesting tool for teaching number sequencing to students of grades 1 to 4.